garrettreed/dnd-character-generator/readme.md

     $ ./dnd.rb sheet 4

-and you'll get an HTML file named `sheets/char-sheets-1.html`, which will look like this.
-You can then print that file to a PDF, print that PDF to paper, chop that paper up, and you'll be good to go.
+and you'll get an HTML file named `sheets/char-sheets-1.html`, which will look like [this][look].
+You can then print that file to [a PDF][pdf], print that PDF to paper, chop that paper up, and you'll be good to go.

 The module can also read characters from a file, shaped like the abve output, and return an HTML file containing those characters.